 A corporation can be merged into another by compensating the shareholder(s) of the transferring entity with new shares in the receiving entity or, in exceptional cases, without any compensation.
 A formal liquidation of the transferring entity is not required.
 On the merger, the transferring entity can increase the cost base of its assets, including self-created intellectual property.
 The increase in the cost base triggers taxable income at the level of the transferring entity and increases the depreciation base at the level of the receiving entity.
 In most cases, a merger gain (i.e. a gain resulting from an excess of the value of assets received over the shares held in the transferring entity) at the level of the receiving entity is tax-free.
 However, in the case of an upstream merger where a subsidiary merges into the parent company, the merger gain is only 95 percent tax-exempt.
 In all cases, a merger loss is not tax-deductible.

 Any previous write-downs of shares in the transferring company must be reversed.
-Where these write-downs were tax-deductible (i.e. for write-downs prior to 2002), the reversal is subject to corporate income and trade taxes in full.
-Write- downs occurring after 2001 are not tax-deductible, so the reversal is 95 percent tax exempt for corporate income and trade tax purposes.
+Where these write-downs were tax-deductible (i.e. for write-downs prior to 2002), the reversal is subject to CIT and trade taxes in full.
+Write-downs occurring after 2001 are not tax-deductible, so the reversal is 95 percent tax-exempt for CIT and trade tax purposes.

 Contribution of assets into a German corporation in return for new shares